parisk/helot/README.md

 # Helot

-Personal bulk email sending should not be a pain in the ass.
+Sending personal emails to LOTS of people should not be a pain in the ass.

 ## Installation